garciart/network-automation/exercises/README.md

 	Product (FRU) Number     : C3745-2FE
 ```

-The second command takes longer, since it includes a lot of additional information about the device (e.g., the startup configuration, the status of the ports, etc.)
+The second command takes longer, since the ```tech-support``` "dump" contains a lot of additional information about the device (e.g., the startup configuration, the status of the ports, etc.)

-Go back to your Python Terminal and enter the following commands:
+Go back to your **Python Terminal** and enter the following commands:

 ```
 import re